 Many of us want to give our skills to help - marketing executives, CEOs, Human Resources managers, and so on.
 Catchafire is an online matching system for this type of volunteer - and it is all no cost to San Antonio nonprofits.
 We fund their annual subscription to use it.

 The return is mind-blowing.

-In the first 15 months of SVPSA's skills based virtual volunteer sponsorship, we collaborated with 8 additional local funders to provide this capacity building tool to 125 nonprofits in and around San Antonio.
-Together, we invested $205,000 into sponsorships and at the end of the 15th month, nonprofits utilizing skilled volunteers received $885,000 in value from pro-bono expert support.
+In the 3 years of SVPSA's skills based virtual volunteer sponsorship, we collaborated with 8 additional local funders to provide this capacity building tool to 150 nonprofits in and around San Antonio.
+Together, we invested $365,000 in sponsorships and at the end of the 3rd year, nonprofits utilizing skilled volunteers have received $1,927,000 in value from pro-bono expert support.
 This is money they could put back into operations, keeping their staff and recovering from the pandemic.